jaroslawhartman/withings-sync/README.md

   $ docker image prune -f
   ```

-  <ins>9. persisting Garmin session files (optional):</ins>
+  <ins>9. persisting Garmin session files (optional/MFA):</ins>

-  For the Docker version: The Garmin session (oauth1_token.json/oauth2_token.json) is not exposed outside of the docker container so the MFA garmin login isn't persisted.
-Suggest exposing/writing these files outside the container via a docker-compose.yml change and the creation of a garmin_session directory in the root withings-sync directory.
+  For the Docker version: persist the Garmin session (oauth1_token.json/oauth2_token.json) outside of the docker container so the MFA garmin login is persisted.

-  **Potential solution:**

   1. Create `garmin_session` directory in withings-sync:
   ```bash